VPNs for Chromebook: Which VPNs Are the Best?

 Product Specs

-Multi-hop Yes Camouflage Mode Yes Kill switch Yes Split Tunneling Yes Netflix Yes Torrenting Yes The Chromebook is a versatile productivity tool, and Surfshark is one of the most robust VPN apps we’ve tested.
-Sounds like a match made in heaven, no?
+Multi-hop Yes Camouflage Mode Yes Kill switch Yes Split Tunneling Yes Netflix Yes Torrenting Yes What We Like

 - Lots of extra privacy features